VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	-- when true has npc's attacking monsters or not.

 	attack_animals = false,
-	-- when true will have monsters attacking animals.
+	-- does nothing...use 'specific_attack' instead.

 	attack_npcs = false,
-	-- when true will have monsters attacking npcs.
+	-- when true mobs of 'type' "monster" will attack npcs in addition to players.

 	owner_loyal = true,
 	-- when true will have tamed mobs attack anything player punches when nearby.

 	group_attack = false,
-	-- when true has same mob type grouping together to attack offender.
-When a table, this is a list of mob types that will get alerted as well (besides same mob type)
+	-- when true all mobs of the same name in range will group together to attack offender if one of them gets attacked.
+When a table, this is a list of mob names that will get alerted as well (besides same mob).
+Only mobs that already have any target to attack or are owned by the offender will not participate in the group attack.

 	attack_type = "dogfight",
 	-- tells the api what a mob does when attacking the player or another mob: